Ozzy Osbourne and Sharon Osbourne smiling / Ozzy Osbourne on the red carpet

-Earlier this month, it was initially announced that the late Ozzy was set to star in a one-off documentary, Coming Home, on BBC One at 9pm tonight.
+Earlier this month, it was initially announced that the late Ozzy would be starring in a one-off documentary, Coming Home, on BBC One at 9pm yesterday.

 The one-hour film is set to give fans an insight into the last three years of the rockstar’s life with access to the whole family, including wife Sharon Osborurne and children Jack and Kelly Osbourne.
 Last month, Ozzy died aged 76.